mattermost/mattermost-handbook/operations/workplace/people/hr-systems.md

 ## Shared Google Drive

 When using Google Drive, always save documents to the appropriate shared drive.
-When handling confidential or sensitive data in Google Docs.
+When handling confidential or sensitive data in Google Docs, ensure that access to the shared drive is limited to the staff with that data access.

 ## Confidential data in Google Docs